RadoslavaS/RadoslavaS.github.io/_pages/about.md

 My current research focus is on applications of **statistical and causal methods** for lifestyle quantification and behavioral change systems, utilising wearable data combined with contextual information.
 During my PhD journey I am developing a system for personalised nudging in e-health mobile apps by utilising **bandits from reinforcement learning**.
 For the evaluation of system effectivness and better lifestyle quantification I am exploiting principles from **causal inference** and **causal discovery**.
 I am also interested in adaptive clinical trials and medical devices regulations and regulatory statistics.

-In my free time I like to travel and discover new countries and cultures, do mountain sports such as hiking, skiing and skitouring or just relax during a walk in the city.
+In my free time I like to travel and discover new countries and cultures, do mountain sports such as hiking, skiing and skitouring or just relax during a walk in the city or with a good book.

 {% comment %}
 In the section [blog](../blog) I am documenting my learning notes and anything I find interesting.